Take a look at our YouTube videos for a flavour of what we do.

 Northampton Street Pastors was formed in October 2008 and comes under the umbrella of The Ascension Trust which has over 12,000 Street and Prayer Pastors impacting over 270 local town and cities across the UK, Northern Ireland and now overseas.
 Northampton Street Pastors consists of volunteers drawn from 18 Christian churches of different denominations in Northampton.

-There are many thousands of people out partying in the “night-time economy” in Northampton on a Friday or Saturday night.
+There are thousands of people out partying in the “night-time economy” in Northampton on a Friday or Saturday night.
 The aim for us is to provide a listening ear and practical help to the socially marginalised, the needy and often those who have drunk too much!
 Street Pastors are non-judgemental and will give time and help to anyone in need.

 The gospel is the motivation for what we do as Street Pastors, but is not at the forefront of what we say, although as we go around the streets of Northampton God provides wonderful opportunities to help, speak and sometimes pray for folk who mostly wouldn’t come anywhere near a Christian let alone a church!